Workspace

 Workspace settings

-Workspace Settings is organized into four sections, accessible from the sidebar:
+Workspace Settings is organized into several sections, accessible from the sidebar:

 - General — Rename or delete your workspace and configure branch naming